Ethereum Gas: understanding gas price and gas limit

 Gas price is the amount of gwei you are willing to pay per unit of gas.
 A higher price will get your transaction mined faster.
 A cheap gas price might leave you with an unmined transaction, as there is no financial benefit for the miner to pick it.

 To make an analogy and understand better how it works, imagine that:

-- Gas limit is the amount of petrol you will put in the tank.
+- Gas limit – the amount of petrol you will put in the tank.

-- Gas price is the price you pay for each litre of petrol.
-The higher the cost of petrol per litre, the faster the car will get to its destination.
-The lower you pay for your fuel, the slower the car will make it to its destination.
+- Gas price – the price you pay for each litre of petrol.
+The higher the cost per litre, the faster will reach destination.

 Now that you know how Gas works, you can forget about it.

 Why?
 Because Crypto APIs have created 2 endpoints that will relieve you of the burden of calculating fees for your transactions.